iver56/audiomentations/docs/waveform_transforms/add_short_noises.md

 `sounds_path`: `Union[List[Path], List[str], Path, str]`
 :   :octicons-milestone-24: A path or list of paths to audio file(s) and/or folder(s)
     with audio files.
 Can be str or Path instance(s).
-The audio files given here are supposed to be background noises.
+The audio files given here are supposed to be (short) noises.

 `min_snr_in_db`: `float` (unit: Decibel)
 :   :octicons-milestone-24: Default: `0.0`.
 Minimum signal-to-noise ratio in dB.
 A lower